autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/index.md

 You need to add the `ARM64` label to run this workflow.

 For reference information, since ARM machines are not supported by GitHub-hosted runners, we use self-hosted runners prepared by the AWF.
-Refer to [GitHub Docs](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) for the details about self-hosted runners.
+For the details about self-hosted runners, refer to [GitHub Docs](https://docs.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners).

 ### deploy-docs